raybai07/NC_COPD_causal_inference/README.md

 ## Packages Required

 In order to get this code to run, you must have a version of R >= 3.5.0 installed.
-It would be ideal to have the most recent version of R. You must first install the R packages that appear in the lines `library(...)` in these R scripts.
+It would be ideal to have the most recent version of R. You must install the R packages that appear in the lines `library(...)` to run these R scripts.
 Most of these can be installed using the R command line or the RStudio console or GUI.
-You also need to install `rstan'.
+You also need to install `rstan`.
 To install `rstan`, you must first configure your R installation to be able to compile C++ code.
 See [here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) for instructions.
 Once the C++ toolchain is configured, you can then install `rstan` using

 ```
 install.packages("rstan", repos = "https://cloud.r-project.org/", dependencies = TRUE)